-As your baby’s birth date becomes imminent, you’re probably eager to hear that they’re in position for delivery.
+As your due date gets closer, you’re probably eager to hear that your baby is in position for delivery.

-But breech or feet-first presentation affects up to 4 percent of full-term births.
-When a baby is breech, doctors must either try to turn the baby head first in the weeks before birth or perform a cesarean section for safe delivery.
+But breech, or feet-first presentation, affects up to 4 percent of full-term births.
+When this happens, doctors must either try to turn baby headfirst in the weeks before birth or perform a cesarean delivery, also known as a C-section, to help baby arrive safely into the world.

-More and more people are turning to chiropractic care throughout their pregnancies to address issues that may contribute to breech presentation.
+More and more people are turning to chiropractic care throughout their pregnancies to address concerns that may contribute to breech presentation.
 One specific method is known as the Webster technique.

-Here’s what you need to know about this technique, how it’s performed, and where you can find a practitioner.
+Here’s what you need to know about this technique, how it’s performed, and where you can find a practitioner qualified to do it.

 The Webster method is the overall name for a specific form of chiropractic care during pregnancy.

-Practitioners perform what is called the Webster technique on their patients.
-The technique is specifically focused on the pelvis and sacrum, as well as the muscles and ligaments in and around these areas.
+Practitioners perform the Webster technique on their patients.
+It is specifically focused on the pelvis and sacrum, as well as the muscles and ligaments in and around these areas.

 The hope is that freeing up space in this area also frees up space in the uterus, ultimately aiding with labor and delivery.